 Employees are obliged to follow our Code of Conduct at all times.

-To avoid accusations of favoritism, abuse of authority and sexual harassment, we prohibit supervisors from dating employees who report to them.
+To avoid accusations of favoritism, abuse of authority, and sexual harassment, we prohibit supervisors from dating employees who report to them.
 This restriction may extend to every manager within two levels above an employee, regardless of team or department to facilitate moving or promoting employees.

 Supervisors are strictly forbidden from dating their direct reports.
 If this occurs, the supervisor may face disciplinary action up to and including termination.
 This rule may be less strict in cases when managers enter into a consenting relationship with an employee from another team or department.
 When this happens, they must inform HR as soon as possible.
-It’s to their best interest not to conceal their relationship as they may provoke disciplinary action if and when they are discovered.
+It’s in their best interest not to conceal their relationship as they may provoke disciplinary action if and when they are discovered.
 HR will evaluate the situation and act accordingly (e.g. transfer an employee or prepare a “love contract” to ensure the relationship is consensual.)

-Employees will not face demotion, victimization or loss of benefits if we have to transfer them to another team or department.
+Employees will not face demotion, victimization, or loss of benefits if we have to transfer them to another team or department.
 The supervisor may be reprimanded depending on the circumstances.
 We may terminate those who repeatedly disregard this restriction.

 Couples who are married or in a domestic partnership